London Monster: 1788

 Approximate locations of the attacks by the London Monster.
 Some pins represent the general area of multiple attacks.

-The first attacks by what became to be known as "the London Monster" were in March 1788 when a woman was attacked in Great Trinity Lane, off Queen Victoria Street, central London.
+The first attacks by what became to be known as "the London Monster" were in March 1788 when a woman was attacked in Great Trinity Lane, off Queen Victoria Street in central London.
 A man approached her and cut through her petticoats, wounding her in the process.
 The attack was reported in The Times, which gave the description of the perpetrator as "a young man ... dressed in a blue coat, worsted stockings, about the middle size, harsh featured, sallow completion, thin faced, with hair tied behind".
 It was followed by a similar attack the same month on a Mrs Wright in nearby Bow Lane; she described the man as "of a shabby appearance, much like a hair-dresser".

 In May 1788 Maria Smyth, a doctor's wife, was approached by the Monster in Fleet Street.
 He started making obscene comments to her; she did not reply and walked away.
 He followed, continuing with the lewd commentary throughout her walk.
 As she knocked on the door of her destination, he stepped up beside her and stabbed towards her left breast and then her left thigh.
 Rather than escaping, he stood there until the door had closed after Mrs Smyth.
 She was found to have a cut on her leg and a slash on her chest, although this did not penetrate beneath the stays of her corset.
 Mrs Smyth was so affected by the attack that she fell ill and spent several months in bed.
 She described her attacker as: